 In this technique, you should present some positive news.
 This is a very important step as it starts the presentation on a positive note.

-You are giving the audience a positive energy, and something to “hold on to” when you share the bad news later in the presentation.
+You give the audience positive energy and something to “hold on to” when you share the bad news later in the presentation.

 Present the Bad News

-Simply state what the bad news is and deliver it a confident manner.
-You will gain the respect of your audience by not trying to disguise the bad news, whilst not overly alarming them with the poor results.
+Simply state what the bad news is and deliver it in a confident manner.
+You will gain the respect of your audience by not trying to disguise the bad news whilst not overly alarming them with poor results.

 Outline the Positive

 After delivering the bad news, it is time to lift the optimism levels of the audience by returning to some positive news.